Is Climate Change Real? How Can You Help?

 Now that we know what climate is, let’s dive into climate change.
-As NASA defines, climate change is “a change in the usual weather found in a place.
+As NASA defines it, climate change is “a change in the usual weather found in a place.
 This could change how much rain a place usually gets in a year.
 Or it could be a change in a place’s usual temperature for a month or season.”
-While our weather can change every few days or hours, climate change is a gradual process that takes place over hundreds of millions of years.
+While our weather may vary every few days or hours, climate change is a gradual phenomenon.

 What Factors Contributed to Climate Change?

-Now, there are two categories of factors that have contributed to our Earth’s climate change over the years, natural and human.
+Natural and human factors have caused our Earth’s climate to change over time.
 The United States Environmental Protection Agency has noted that “…it is extremely likely (>95%) that human activities have been the dominant cause of the warming.”
 Below are a few of these activities:

-- Greenhouse Gasses: Since the Industrial Revolution, and due to human activities outside of manufacturing and production, the key greenhouse gasses have all increased.
-These increased emissions have, in turn, increased the greenhouse effect, causing the Earth’s surface temperature to rise.
-Not to mention the burning of fossil fuels changes the climate more than any other human activity.
+- Greenhouse Gasses: The three most impactful greenhouse gases have all increased since the Industrial Revolution, owing to human activities outside of manufacturing and production.
+These higher emissions have also boosted the greenhouse effect, resulting in a global surface temperature increase.
+Not to mention that burning fossil fuels has a far bigger impact on the climate than any other human activity.